cano159/openswr/README.md

 Overview
 --------

-OpenOpenSWR is a high performance, highly scalable software rasterizer which implements a subset of the OpenGL API.
+OpenSWR is a high performance, highly scalable software rasterizer which implements a subset of the OpenGL API.
 Currently it implements a subset of the OpenGL 1.4 specification, namely the old-style fixed function pipeline.